Picture - click for larger copy |

 For the second take off we walked back along the road, stopping for a McCoffee to warm up and relieve ourselves at a nearby take-away.
 We moved on to another bus layby across the road from the Pink Elephant Parking area and just along from the BA visitors centre where staff had put up their own message for the day.

 Once again the crowd of spectators was friendly as we shared food and drinks and chatted to some airport bus drivers who were also waiting to see Concorde.
 One of them had a plan to take out one of their double-decker buses, have it "break down" in a good viewing area then charge people to sit on the upper deck.
-Needless to say this did not actually happen.

 For a second time we heard the distinctive roar of Concorde's engines and she rushed skywards, becoming airborne much earlier than we were expecting and spoiling some of the carefully positioned photos.
 As she disappeared off into the distance her sound gradually faded and we were left with the symphony of car alarms that had been set off by the take-off.